citizenfx/fivem/docs/building.md

   - .NET desktop environment
   - Desktop development with C++
   - Universal Windows Platform development

+  You can install these workloads by going to "Tools" -> "Get Tools and Features..." -> Check the checkboxes -> Click "Modify" in the bottom right corner.

 * [Boost 1.71.0](https://dl.bintray.com/boostorg/release/1.71.0/source/boost_1_71_0.7z), extracted to a path defined by the environment variable `BOOST_ROOT`.
 * [Modified CEF](https://runtime.fivem.net/build/cef/cef_binary_73.0.0-cef-patchset.1936+ga086e57+chromium-73.0.3683.75_windows64_minimal.zip), extracted to `vendor/cef` in the build tree.
 * [Python 2.7.x](https://python.org/) in your PATH as `python`.
 This is still Python 2 due to a dependency on Mozilla `xpidl`, which hasn't been ported to Python 3.